Overview

 - Asset Processing: JavaScript bundling with esbuild, SCSS compilation, static asset copying.

-- Development Server: Live reload with Browser‑Sync and file watching.
+- Development Server: Live reload with file watching and hot module replacement.

 Usage